JWebCoder/jayScript/README.md

     j.select(targetElement);

+Or

+    j.select(targetElement, scope);

 targetElement can be:
 * #id - an id of an element
 * .class - a class of an element
 * tag - an element tag

+scope is the element where the select will occur

 <a name="selectById"/> selectById
 -------------------------------

     j.selectById(targetElement);

+Or

+    j.selectById(targetElement, scope);

 targetElement is the id of the element

+scope is the element where the select will occur

 <a name="selectByClass"/> selectByClass
 -------------------------------

     j.selectByClass(targetElement);

+Or

+    j.selectByClass(targetElement, scope);

 targetElement is the class of the element

+scope is the element where the select will occur

 <a name="selectByTag"/> selectByTag
 -------------------------------

     j.selectByTag(targetTag);

+Or

+    j.selectByTag(targetTag, scope);

 targetTag is the tag of the element

+scope is the element where the select will occur

 <a name="nameType"/> nameType
 -------------------------------